-The Dredge Research Collaborative is an independent 501c3 nonprofit organization which investigates human sediment handling practices, through publications, an event series, and various other projects.
-Our mission is to advance public knowledge about sediment management; to provide platforms for transdisciplinary conversation about sediment management; and to participate in envisioning and realizing preferred sedimentary futures.
+The Dredge Research Collaborative is an independent 501c3 nonprofit organization which investigates human sediment handling practices, through publications, events, and other projects.
+Our mission is to improve sediment management through design research, building public knowledge, and facilitating transdisciplinary conversation.

 Sean Burkholder (@seanburkholder) has spent the last decade dealing with projects of particular relevance to the Great Lakes region including urban vacancy, infrastructural re-purposing and dredge material management.
 He is currently an assistant professor in the Department of Architecture at the University at Buffalo.

 Brian Davis (@faslanyc) is an assistant professor of landscape architecture at Cornell University.
 He teaches design studios as well as classes on construction technology and Latin American landscapes.
 His research looks at the relationship between landscapes and instruments, with a particular geographic focus in Latin America and New York State.